 Storytelling s marketing

 I’m OK with stories, in their place, but they’re not ‘everything’.
 They may even encourage the sort of long-form lecturing that plagues education and training.
 Sure, tell a narrative or story if that’s helpful, but the mantra, that good teaching is ALL about storytelling, is a caricature of the many methods one has to employ to teach – and learn.
-Stories that have gone wrong, as they were untrue and dangerous include; learning styles, L/R brain theory, Dales cone, whole word teaching, NLP, Myers Briggs, Maslow, Kirkpatrick and so on.
+Stories that have gone wrong, as they were untrue and dangerous include; learning styles, L/R brain theory, Dale's cone, whole word teaching, NLP, Myers Briggs, Maslow, Kirkpatrick and so on.
 Many of these are ‘stories’ have some triangle or concept grid, that is easy to tell and sell.
-The storytellers recruit ‘practitioners’ and through the storytelling that is marketing, they become Ponzi schemes.
 The same old stories, told again and again and again….